Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 What is the state of your union?

 In the beginning of a relationship, we tend to focus on how wonderful our partner is.
 Everything is new and exciting.
 We tell everyone about how great things are.
 And we will go to great lengths to make our partners feel special and important.
 But eventually – whether it is six months down the road, six years, or even 60 years – we hit a threshold, where things become familiar and we lose the thrill, the excitement, the energy.
+The relationship becomes stagnant, and eventually, if you don’t address these issues, the relationship dies.

 So what do we do?
 How do we maintain that beautiful sense of wonder and passion for our partners?
+If your relationship has gotten sidetracked, don’t worry – it doesn’t have to be over.
+There are ways to make a relationship better.

 LET GO OF YOUR RULES